 Annapurna Circuit Trek

-Highlights of Annapurna Circuit Treks Throughout the trek, you are treated to breathtaking views of some of the highest peaks in the world, including Annapurna I (8,091m), Annapurna II, Dhaulagiri I (8,167m), Machapuchare (Fishtail), and Manaslu.
-Highest Point of the Trek: The Thorong La Pass is the highest point of the Annapurna Circuit, sitting at an elevation of 5,416 meters (17,769 feet), Diverse Landscapes, Natural Hot Springs
+- Throughout the trek, you are treated to breathtaking views of some of the highest peaks in the world, including Annapurna I (8,091m), Annapurna II, Dhaulagiri I (8,167m), Machapuchare (Fishtail), and Manaslu.

-Annapurna Circuit Trek completes the round journey of the Annapurna Mountain Range in the Annapurna Region, of Nepal.
-The trail rises to an altitude of 5,416m on the Thorung La Pass, touching the edge of Tibet.
-This trek crosses Thorung La (5416m/17769 ft.) which is the highest pass on this trek.
 This trek provides a lifetime opportunity to explore the diverse culture, religions, typical villages, beautiful landscapes, valleys, green hills, subtropical forests, paddy fields, gigantic cliffs, artistic waterfalls, tranquil lakes, pristine rivers, gorges, temples, monasteries, Gompas.
-It also provides fantastic views of Annapurna (8091m), Dhaulagiri (8168m), Machhapuchhre (6993m), Nilgiri (7061m) and Himchuli (6441m.
 The diverse culture of different ethnic groups such as Brahmin, Chhetri, Gurung, Magar, Thakali, and Tibetan Buddhists are the main attraction of this trek.
 Annapurna Circuit Trek is also the best long-distance trek in the world.

 Day 01: Arrival in Kathmandu (1,300m/4,264ft)